-At the time of writing, there are two versions of Jini: 1.0 and a version of 1.1 in beta.
-By the time this book appears, the final version of Jini 1.1 should be near.
-The core classes are all the same for versions 1.0 and 1.1.
+At the time of writing, there are two versions of Jini: 1.0 and 1.1 classes are all the same for versions 1.0 and 1.1.
 The only changes in version 1.1 for the programmer are that some classes from Jini 1.0 have been better specified and are in different packages, and some classes are new.